aspose-pdf/Aspose.PDF-Documentation/java/convert-pdf-document/convert-emf-to-pdf/_index.md

     priority: 0.7
 ---

-**Enhanced metafile format (EMF)** stores graphical images device-independently.
+Enhanced metafile format (<abbr title="Enhanced metafile format">EMF</abbr>) stores graphical images device-independently.
 Metafiles of EMF comprises of variable-length records in chronological order that can render the stored image after parsing on any output device.

 We have several approaches to convert EMF into PDF.

 ## Using Image class

 A PDF document comprises pages and each page contains one or more paragraph objects.
 A paragraph can be a text, image, table, floating box, graph, heading, form field or an attachment.
 To convert an image file into PDF format, enclose it in a paragraph.

 It is possible to convert images at a physical location on the local hard drive, found at a web URL or in a Stream instance.

 To add an image:

 1. Create an object of the com.aspose.pdf.Image class.
 1. Add the image to a [Paragraphs](https://apireference.aspose.com/pdf/java/com.aspose.pdf.class-use/paragraphs) collection of page instance.
 1. Specify the path or source of Image.
     - If an image is at a location on the hard drive, specify the path location using the [Image.setFile(…)](https://apireference.aspose.com/pdf/java/com.aspose.pdf/Image) method.
     - If an image is placed in a FileInputStream, pass the object holding the image to the [Image.setImageStream(…)](https://apireference.aspose.com/pdf/java/com.aspose.pdf/Image) method.

 The following code snippet shows how to load an image object, set the page margin, place the image on page and save the output as PDF.